hanachiru/AssetBundleMCP/README.md

 ## Acknowledgements

-The core analysis functionality of this tool uses UnityDataTools.
+The core analysis functionality of this tool uses [UnityDataTools](https://github.com/Unity-Technologies/UnityDataTools).
 Many thanks to the developers of this excellent library.

+## Notes
+None of the repo, the tool, nor the repo owner is affiliated with, or sponsored or authorized by, Unity Technologies or its affiliates.
+This is intended for use in developing your own products, and should not be used for reverse engineering other companies' products.